 Failure to stop or leaving the scene of an accident is a violation of the Criminal Code of Canada and if you’re convicted of doing so, you may face up to five years in prison along with hefty fines and likely the cancellation of your insurance policy.
 No matter what the circumstances of an accident, you will always make things worse by leaving the scene.

-If you’re the victim of a hit and run accident, try to record as much information as possible.
-Write down the license plate, make, model and colour of the vehicle and as many details of the accident as you can and call the police immediately.
-Seek out any witnesses you can and get as much contact information from them as possible.
+If you’re the victim of a hit and run accident, try to record as much information as possible and call the police immediately.
+Seek out any witnesses for details and get as much contact information as possible.

 5. When to call the police after an accident.

-You are required to call the police if you’re involved in an accident in which more than $1,000 in property damage has occurred or if anyone has been injured as a result of the accident.
+You are required to call the police if you’re involved in an accident that exceeds your province’s threshold for property damage or if anyone has been injured as a result of the accident.
 You should also call the police if you suspect the other driver was engaging in illegal activity such as drinking and driving.

 Hopefully you will never need to use this information, but if you do find yourself in a collision, the more prepared you are in advance, the better.
 If you have any further questions about how to handle different car accident situations, contact your insurance agent or broker who can offer you advice specific to your particular situation.
 If your insurance rate has increased due to an accident, it’s time to compare rates with InsuranceHotline.com to ensure you’re getting the lowest quote.